The Best Errors & Omissions Insurance Companies for 2026

 Cons

-Errors & omissions coverage is one of seven categories of commercial insurance products offered by Next.
+Errors & omissions coverage is one of many commercial insurance products offered by ERGO Next.
 This list of products does not include certain other related liability coverages for construction professionals, like builders risk insurance, so businesses that have more complex insurance needs may prefer a different provider.

-Despite its limited time in the commercial insurance market, Next Insurance already has strong marks from external evaluators.
-Next began underwriting its own policies in 2018, and subsequently received an A- (Excellent) rating from AM Best for its financial strength.
-The company also earned accreditation from the Better Business Bureau and currently holds a B+ rating with the BBB.
+Despite its limited time in the commercial insurance market, ERGO Next already has strong marks from external evaluators.
+ERGO Next began underwriting its own policies in 2018 and has since seen its financial strength rating upgraded to A+ (Superior) by AM Best following its 2025 acquisition by ERGO Group (Munich Re).
+The company is also accredited by the Better Business Bureau with an A+ rating and a 4.24 out of 5-star customer review score.
+ERGO Next also maintains a 4.5 out of 5-star rating on Trustpilot.

 Liberty Mutual (Best for General Contractors)